W427697/Discord-/docs/get-started/index.md

 <!-- prettier-ignore-end -->

 Welcome to Storybook's documentation ✦ Learn how to get started with Storybook in your project.
-Then explore the main concepts and additional resources to help you grow and maintain your Storybook.
+Then, explore Storybook's main concepts and discover additional resources to help you grow and maintain your Storybook.

 ## What is Storybook?